PrisWen/100-days-of-code/README.md

 **Thoughts :** Hope this will be exciting, will help me in learning Data Science in a more effective way .

-## Day 1 : Apr 27 , 2020 | Introduction Pytho,n rmotr.com Data Science with Python Course
+## Day 1 : Apr 27 , 2020 | Real Life Example of a Python/Pandas Data Analysis project, rmotr.com Data Science with Python Course

 **Today's Progress :** I started to learn with a video.
 "Data Analysis with Python - Full Course for Beginners (Numpy, Pandas, Matplotlib, Seaborn)"
-This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course) I was working in the Exercises_1
+This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course) I was working in the Exercises_1 of Real Life Example of a Python/Pandas Data Analysis project

 **Thoughts :** I thought I would finish the whole exercise but I had a good progress